Managing an Auto Insurance Policy (Expert Tips)

 Purchasing a New Vehicle

-You may be asking if you need insurance to buy a car.
+You may be askingif you need proof of insurance to buy a car.
 In short, yes!
 When you’re driving an old car in college, you don’t care about how much insurance coverage you carry.
 You’re also content with only liability coverage because you drive on limited routes.

 But, later on, when you buy a new car or a family car, you have to think about upgrading your coverage limits and buying collision and comprehensive coverage if you haven’t already.